ailrk/markdowndb.macro/README.md

 ### How to use
 ##### runtime mode and static mode
 There are two modes to build a markdown db -- `runtime mode` and `static mode`.
-In `runtime mode` all markdowns are sent to the client in the first connection; In `static mode` only header information is sent, markdown content will be wrapped in a promise and resolve when needed.
+In `runtime mode`, all markdowns are packed into the final app and are transferred upon the first request.
+Runtime mode has very fast response time once all data is loaded, but it will make inital load time much longer.
+In addition, `runtime mode` will load all markdowns in client side even if they are not used, which can cause inefficient memory usage.
+In `static mode` markdown files are host on the static server, and header of markdown will be accessable after the first load.
+The markdown files are lazily evaluated: requests are only sent when it is accessed via the interface.

+##### Views of markdown db
+There are three views of markdowns: `default`, `tag`, and `time`.
+In `default` view each markdown is indexed by id; in tag and time mode an array of markdowns are indexed by their corresponding tags or date.

+##### Demo
 Assume you have this directory hierachy:
 ```
 articles/